masciugo/genealogy/README.md

       has_parents :father_column => "padre", :mother_column => "madre", :sex_column => "gender", :sex_values => [1,2]
     end

-### spouse option
+### current spouse option

-You can also consider individual's consort providing the option `:spouse => true` which will make genealogy to keep track of the current spouse through the extra spouse association.
-The term 'spouse' here is really different from the spouse mentioned so far, which was intended to refer the individual with whom someone bred someone else.
-Spouse association, for the moment, never comes into play while querying or building the genealogy on derived familiar relationships!
-In the future spouse association can be used to add/remove siblings/offspring in a more concise way.
+You can also consider current individual's consort providing the option `:current_spouse => true` which will make genealogy to keep track of the current spouse through the extra current_spouse association.
+The term 'spouse' here is really different from the spouse mentioned so far, which was intended to refer the individual with whom someone bred someone else. current_spouse association, for the moment, never comes into play while querying or building the genealogy on derived familiar relationships!
+In the future current_spouse association can be used to add/remove siblings/offspring in a more concise way.

 ### defaults

     father_column: 'father_id'
     mother_column: 'mother_id'
-    spouse_column: 'spouse_id'
+    current_spouse_column: 'current_spouse_id'
     sex_column: 'sex'
     sex_values: ['M','F']